HadiSalehWeb/colorful-transition/README.md

 - `x: number`: the starting x position of the area where the transition will take place.
 Defaults to 0.
 - `y: number`: the starting y position of the area where the transition will take place.
 Defaults to 0.
 - `width: number`: the width of the area where the transition will take place.
 Defaults to ctx.canvas.width.
 - `height: number`: the height of the area where the transition will take place.
-Ddefaults to ctx.canvas.height.
+Defaults to ctx.canvas.height.
-- `count: number`: the number strips used in the transition.
+- `count: number`: the number of strips used in the transition.
 Defaults to 10

 for example for `count: 2`: